kylematsuda/pomelo/crates/pomelo-parse/README.md

     - [x] Labels
     - [x] TY_CON?
     - [x] Remove nesting on EXP, TY, PAT, DEC etc.?
-    -     - [x] Can hold the inner variants in an enum when going to AST
-    - [ ] Look for other places where we can do this...
-- [ ] Fix infix operators vs function applications
+- [ ] Fix infix operators vs function applications (Note: this sort of works but is not currently being used, as it seems like it belongs either in semantic analysis or HIR lowering)
     - [ ] Write more tests!!!
         - [ ] Precedence
         - [ ] L vs R association